China Packing List: 13 Vital Items To Pack for the Perfect Backpacking Trip

 This large water bottle is functional and stylish.
 It holds a full 50 oz of your favorite beverage to keep you hydrated all day long while living your travel adventures!

-7. Neck Phone Holder
+7. Phone Lanyard

 This Phone Holder allows you to keep your hands free while easily adapting to various situations, such as walking, hiking, traveling, or shopping.
 This lanyard provides secure attachment for most phone cases, accessories, earbuds, keys, badge holders, and more.